HISTORY AND THEORY OF APPLICATION

 Edema in a limb or joint can delay patient healing and interfere with rehabilitation.
 This condition occurs when an abnormal amount of fluid collects in the interstitial space.
 Edema can be localized due to increased vascular permeability, a lymphatic blockage, or venous obstruction.
 It is also associated with the acute phase of inflammation, reduction of plasma proteins, and electrolyte or fluid imbalances and when limbs are in the dependent position.
 Systemic edema can occur due to pathology of the cardiac, pulmonary, or renal systems.

-Edema can slow down the rehabilitation process in many patient populations. ...
+Edema can slow down the rehabilitation process in many patient populations.
+The fluid can occupy ...